PacktPublishing/Microsoft-Power-Pages-In-Action/README.md

 ## Get to Know the Author
 **Faisal Hussona**
-a seasoned IT professional with over two decades of experience, specializes in developing and implementing technology solutions across diverse industries, with a particular focus on Power Platform and Dynamics 365.
-Faizal's successful track record includes delivering projects that emphasize promoting citizen developers and facilitating technology transfer.
-Throughout his 25-year career, Faisal has mentored and trained individuals, transferring knowledge and development skills to various organizations.
-Faizal's expertise in Power Platform and Dynamics 365 has led to successful projects, particularly in improving business processes and enhancing customer experience.
+Faisal Hussona, a seasoned Software Engineer and Architect with over three decades of experience, specializes in developing and implementing highly automated web-based solutions across diverse industries, with a particular focus on Power Pages and Dataverse.
+His successful track record includes delivering projects that promote citizen developers and facilitate technology transfer.
+Throughout his 30-year career, Faisal has mentored and trained numerous developers, including citizen developers, software engineers, and agile teams.
+His expertise in Power Platform has led to many successful projects, particularly in automating processes and enhancing experiences for businesses, government agencies, and educational institutions.